henryjonescodes/Parallel-Computing-21/week-4-mpi-advanced/Writeup.md

 | 4 Processes | 0.000562 | 0.000521 | 0.000575 | 0.000552 | 0.000505 | 0.000543 |

 Speedup (4 cores): .3697974217

+Unlike the other two problems in this set, the speedup here is minimal.
+This is the inverse of what's happening in the other two as communication plays a large role in the algorithm.
+Expecially here with such a small world, each process spends a large amount of 'energy' dealing with communication.
+Perhaps with a larger world size this would make sense to paralellize, but here its simply moot.

+Using the provided python code, I was able to generate pretty graphs like the one below consistently which I used to check if things were going as planned.

 ![](LOS.png)